anzorb/mobx-state-machine-router/README.md

 ### Motivation

+- State Machines are great for declarative, predictable UI transitions
+- MobX is great at re-rendering UIs, observing and intercepting changes
+- Combining these two, and making URL persistence separate (and optional), brings modern, simple, predictable routing to React and React Native apps using Mobx 4+

+### How it works

-- Predictable UIs based on a simple state-map, and a set of actions and params
+- A State Map is defined with a set of states and their actions:
   ```js
   {
     'HOME': {